-- Take 8 green cardamoms, 1 mace, 1 tsp shahi jeera, and 5 peppercorns in a small blender jar.
+- Take 8 green cardamoms, 1 mace(javitri), 1 tsp shahi jeera(black cumin seeds), and 5 black peppercorns in a small blender jar.

 - Ground the spices well to make a fine powder out of it.
 Don’t worry, if cardamom skin may little exist.
 Keep the masala aside to use it later in this recipe.

 - In a mixing bowl, first, take cleaned and washed chicken pieces, and add 1 tsp red chili powder, 1/2 tsp turmeric powder, and salt.

 - Then add 1/2 cup of curd or yogurt in the same mixing bowl and mix it nicely all together.

 - Next, add the ginger-garlic paste(mentioned above) and again mix it well and then leave it for 30 mins to get marinated.

 - Heat a pan on medium flame with 3 tbsp of ghee in it.
 Let it gets hot.